The Pastures of Heaven: Chapter VI

 The 35-year old Junius Maltby, a bank clerk, moves to The Pastures of Heaven and marries the widow from whom he rents a room on a small ranch.
 Junius proves to be utterly inept as a farmer, and after several years the property is in disrepair.
 Notwithstanding, he is entirely content to spend the day reading histories and literature.
 Shortly after his wife gives birth to a son, she dies in the Influenza pandemic of 1918.
 Julius raises the child alone.
 Julius engages a German immigrant laborer; as lazy as his employer, the two men engage in endless philosophical discussions.
 The boy, Robbie, grows up half-wild but enjoys his father's affection and literary knowledge.

 When Robbie turns five, the school board demands he attend kindergarten, despite his father's objections.
 The children take note of the boy's ragged clothes and unkempt hair, but his openness and composure impress them.
 Intellectually precocious, Robbie organizes the younger boys into the Boy Auxiliaries.
 Miss Morgan, the teacher, discovers that, though highly articulate, the boy does not know how to write.
-She is intrigued, and visits the Malby farm.
+She is intrigued, and visits the Maltby farm.
 Miss Morgan is charmed by Junius' erudition and eccentricities.
 The board notes Robbie's shabby overalls, and presents him with a charity gift of clothing: Robbie bolts from the room in anger and shame.
 Bert Munroe and his spouse compound the insult by visiting Junius and chastising him.
 Humiliated and stigmatized, father and son abandon the farm and move to the city.

 Robbie is named after Robert Louis Stevenson, one his father's favorite authors.
 The thematic center of the story is based in a line from Stevenson: "There is nothing so monstrous that we can believe it of ourselves."
 As such, Junius submits to the judgment of Mrs. Munroe and her "respectable" neighbors: Robbie must be saved from his own father's neglect.
 Shamed, Junius and Robbie are symbolically "evicted from the Garden of Eden".
 In 1936, Steinbeck retitled the story "Nothing So Monstrous" and added an epilogue in which father and son resume their idyllic life in the Pastures.

 This story was later included in certain editions of The Red Pony as published in 1938.